karlstav/cava/README.md

 You can also use Cava's output for other programs by using raw output mode, which will write bar data to `STDOUT` that can be piped into other processes.
 More information on this option is documented in [the example config file](/example_files/config).

+A useful starting point example script written in python that consumes raw data can be found [here](https://github.com/karlstav/cava/issues/123#issuecomment-307891020).

 Font notes
 ----------